DataDog/datadog-agent/docs/cluster-agent/GETTING_STARTED.md

 [...]
 ```

-#### On the Node Agent side:
+#### On the Node Agent side

-Make sure the Cluster Agent service was created before the agents' pods, so that the DNS is available in the env vars:
+Make sure the Cluster Agent service was created before the agents' pods, so that the DNS is available in the environment variables:

 ```
 root@datadog-agent-9d5bl:/# env | grep -i dca